dbgx/lldb.nvim/README.md

 Arbitrary valid lldb commands can be invoked as well.

 **NOTE** : This is a fork of the plugin which is part of the llvm distribution.
 The original can be found at http://llvm.org/svn/llvm-project/lldb/trunk/utils/vim-lldb/.
-Currently the only difference is the updated README and the removal of a pathogen dependent code.

 Prerequisites
 -------------